couchbase/go-slab/README.md

     arena := NewSlabArena(48,          // The smallest slab class "chunk size" is 48 bytes.
                           1024 * 1024, // Each slab will be 1MB in size.
-                          2)           // Power of 2 growth in slab class "chunk sizes".
+                          2)           // Power of 2 growth in "chunk sizes".

     var buf []byte

     buf = arena.Alloc(64)         // Allocate 64 bytes.
       ... use the buf ...
     arena.DecRef(buf)             // Release our ref-count when we're done with buf.

     buf = arena.Alloc(1024)       // Allocate another 1K byte array.
       ... use the buf ...
     arena.AddRef(buf)             // The buf's ref-count now goes to 2.
-    ... use the buf some more...
+      ... use the buf some more ...
     arena.DecRef(buf)
-    ... we can keep on using the buf since we still have 1 ref-count... arena.DecRef(buf)       // We shouldn't use the buf after this last DecRef(),
+      ... still can use the buf since we still have 1 ref-count ... arena.DecRef(buf)             // We shouldn't use the buf after this last DecRef(),
                                   // as the library might recycle it for a future Alloc().

 # Design concepts